Skip To Main Content

 Incidence of candida infections through week 24 from SPIRIT-P1 and SPIRIT-P2 phase 3 clinical trials

-One case of esophageal candidiasis was reported as an SAE.8,12
+One case of oesophageal candidiasis was reported as an SAE.8,10

 All ixekizumab psoriatic arthritis exposures

-In a larger integrated analysis of data across 4 PsA trials as of March 2022 (N=1401; 2247.7 patient-years of exposure), the incidence rate of Candida infections was 2.0 per 100 patient-years.Two cases of esophageal candidiasis were reported, both of which were categorized as an SAE.7,8 All cases of Candida infection were localized.
-No cases of systemic candidiasis were reported.7
+In a larger integrated analysis of data across 4 PsA trials as of March 2022 (N=1401; 2247.7 PY of exposure), the incidence rate of Candida infections was 2.0 per 100 PY.
+All cases of Candida infection were localized.
+No cases of systemic candidiasis were reported.6

 Candidiasis in axial spondyloarthritis patients